Masmiseim36/nxpSDK/boards/mimxrt700evk/display_examples/fbdev_freertos/cm33_core0/example_board_readme.md

 Prepare the Demo
 ===============
-The demo use MIPI RK055MHD091 panel by default, to use other panel, change the macro DEMO_PANEL in mcux_config.h.
-Which number represents which panel can be found in display_support.h.
+The demo use MIPI RK055MHD091 panel by default, to use other panel, set the coresponding panel DEMO_PANEL_xxx(without '_SUPPORT') to y in prj.conf under board example folder before project generation.
+The supported panels can be found in examples\_boards\<board>\project_segments\display_support\Kconfig.prjseg.
+Or change the macro DEMO_PANEL in mcux_config.h of the project, which number represents which panel can be found in display_support.h

 1. Connect a USB cable between the host PC and the MCU-LINK USB port on the target board.
 2. Open a serial terminal with the following settings: